cj-mills/christianjmills/_posts/2021-7-21-Barracuda-PoseNet-Tutorial-V2-3.md

 ### Create ProcessImage Method

 We will call the preprocessing functions inside a new method called `ProcessImage`.
-The method will take in a `RenderTexture` update the `input` Tensor
+The method will take in a `RenderTexture` and update the `input` Tensor data.

 #### Method Steps